 - Avoid fees by keeping your checking account sufficiently funded at all times.
 Also, make sure your transactions don't bring your balance to zero.

 - Write your checks legibly and carefully.
-Double-check the date, amount, and other information on the check before signing it.
+Double-check the date, amount, and other information before signing.

 - Never issue a check with erasure, alteration, and/or incomplete information.